-Crews typically work for 9 days at a time in front country and back country locations, followed by 5 days off.
-When on hitch, Southwest Conservation Corps covers the cost of food and camping and Corps members are responsible for finding own housing on 5 days off.
-However, there are many free campground around Durango, CO that Corps members utilize on days off.
+Crews typically work for 8 days at a time in frontcountry and backcountry locations, followed by 6 days off.
+When on hitch, Southwest Conservation Corps covers the cost of food and camping, and Corps members are responsible for finding their own housing on 6 days off.
+However, there are many free campgrounds around Durango, CO, and Salida, CO that Corps members utilize on days off.

-Weekly stipend, potential to earn an AmeriCorps award, conservation skills training, be part of a community, and opportunity to work outside in some of the best places in the Southwest.
+- Be part of a community, and opportunity to work outside in some of the best places in the Southwest

 How to Apply

 Check out our website to learn more and apply!
 We accept applications for programs starting in January for our summer programming, and May for our Fall programs.
 Please look on our website for specific details on each of our crews and how to apply.
 Questions about our programs can be directed to the following at each office: